Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 ***Specialist Hunter (Gonzo) Thompson***

 The teasing he’d endured at the hands of HEAT wasn’t completely off-base; Hunter’s pet Marines made for a really confusing web of friendship.
-It was…intimate.
+It was... intimate.
 No barriers.
 At all.
 All secrets were shared, there was no shame between them.
 The affection between them was *intense.* Like... really fuckin’ intense.
 Physically, emotionally, in the way they worked out together, played together, studied together... hell, even right now he was basically in a puppy-pile of legs-around-waist and arms-around-shoulder with the five of them as they endeavored listlessly to solve their boredom.
-He didn’t exactly know what it was about his friends, it was something a *lot* like what he was gettin’ with HEAT, but…
+He didn’t exactly know what it was about his friends, it was something a *lot* like what he was gettin’ with HEAT, but...

 Well, he looked up to the old crew on HEAT.
 They weren’t his bros, they were more like... more like hanging out with the cool older kids at school had been.
 And they were more like brothers than friends, even with the puppy-pile.
 He felt competitive with them. *Super* competitive.
 In the HEAT, it really, *really* mattered to him just where he stood, where he was falling short.
 Right now: better than anyone on team two, and physically speaking he was already one of the best on team one.